Key Takeaways

-A contraction is a word or phrase that has been shortened by dropping one or more letters.
+A contraction in English grammar is a word or phrase that has been shortened by dropping one or more letters.
 In writing, an apostrophe is used to indicate the place of the missing letters.
 Contractions are commonly used in speech (or written dialogue), informal forms of writing, and where space is at a premium, such as in advertising.

 In very formal writing, such as academic papers, grant proposals, or other works that need to appear professional, you may not want to use contractions at all.

-Why Do We Use Contractions?
+Why Do We Use Contractions in English?

 We rely on contractions all the time in normal conversation.
 When people speak to each other, there is typically an expectation that they will use contractions (can't, won't, shouldn't) whenever they can, as doing so saves time.